 Pewter – Metal of Choice

 In fact, till ceramics became popular, Pewter was the metal of choice for household utility items.
 Iconic Twin towers of KL, made from pewter tumblers, stand across the floors.
 Walls are adorned with palm marks of the workers in the factory.
 Murals on walls of Royal Selangor Pewter Factory tell the story of iconic pieces from the collection.
-Like Four Gentlemen represented by four flowers, a melon shaped tea kettle that has a World War II story and the story of the Tankards.
+Like Four Gentlemen represented by four flowers, a melon-shaped tea kettle that has a World War II story and the story of the Tankards.
 A small demo area showcases how the molds are prepared, how the surfaces are smoothened.
 How the designs are carved on them and how the final finishing touches are given.
 There are some prized pieces that have been designed by the organization like sports trophies and shields.
-They bring out the design element of the place.
+They bring out the design elements of the place.

 There is a huge shopping area where you can buy the Pewter products or at least feast your eyes on them.
 There are photo frames, animal figurines, bookends and even paintings in pewter.
 Besides the usable items like utensils, vases, glasses, and jewelry.
 You are served some limewater in pewter glasses to experience the use of it.
 At the exit, you pass through exquisitely designed latticed frames that along with the play of light create an elegant ambiance.